-If not, and most people can’t afford to defer the money let alone see the future, then it often makes good sense to take CPP when you can – age 60.
+- If not, if you can’t afford to defer and you need the money of course then take CPP when you can at age 60.

 Two, and what usually comes up in these calculations, Sally’s choosing to take her CPP at age 64, 65, or even 66 are not her “best” choices.